 Work.
 Life.
 Balance.
 Three words commonly used to describe how we should navigate through our lives, but how are you feeling?
-It’s been cold and dreary for the past three months.
+It’s been cold and dreary for the past 3 months.
 Chances are your 8 hours of fun time was spent inside: at a gym or in your home.
-A little over one-third of people don’t get more than 15 minutes of outdoor time in the course of a workday.
+A little over one third of people don’t get more than 15 minutes of outdoor time in the course of a workday.
 So, it’s probable that many of us are suffering from “the winter blues” making it hard to stay focused at work.
-Biophilic design may be the solution for your office.

 While this is not a new idea, biophilic design is an answer.
 Frank Lloyd Wright’s “Falling Water” is a primary example.
-Where a design has fluidly brought natural elements indoors, mimicking outdoor environments.
+Where design has fluidly brought natural elements indoors / mimicking outdoor environments.

-A more screen centered world has made it commonplace to inject nature into our workspace.
-The design community has fully acknowledged the importance of biophilic office design, as it improves worker productivity, innovation, and morale.
+A more screen centered world has made it commonplace to inject nature into our work spaces.
+The design community has fully acknowledged the importance of biophilic office design, as it improves worker productivity, innovation and morale.